 The Bondi Beach of the north shore, Manly caters to everyone except those who want to get away from it all.
-On sunny days Sydneysiders, school groups, and travelers from around the world crowd the 2-km-long (1.25-mile-long) sweep of white sand and take to the waves to swim and ride boards.
+On sunny days Sydneysiders, school groups, and travelers from around the world crowd the 2-km-long (1-mile-long) sweep of white sand and take to the waves to swim and ride boards.
 The beach is well equipped with changing and toilet facilities and lockers.
 The promenade that runs between the Norfolk Island pines is great for people-watching and rollerblading.
 Cafés, souvenir shops, and ice-cream parlors line the nearby shopping area, the Corso.
 Manly also has several non-beach attractions, including Oceanworld, an aquarium about 200 yards from the ferry wharf.
 The ferry ride from the city makes a day at Manly feel more like a holiday than just an excursion to the beach.
 Take a ferry or the Manly Fast Ferry from Circular Quay.
 From the dock at Manly the beach is a 10-minute walk.
-The visitor centre is located on the Forecourt of Manly Wharf.
+The visitor center is located on the Forecourt of Manly Wharf.
 The Novotel Sydney Pacific Hotel and the Sebel Manly Beach Hotel are two upscale properties located on the beachfront.
-Amenities: food and drink; showers; toilets; lifeguards; parking (fee).
-Best for: sunrise, swimming, surfing, walking.
+Amenities: food and drink; lifeguards; parking (fee); showers; toilets.
+Best for: sunrise; surfing; swimming; walking.